internetofwater/nhdpv2-census/README.md

 ## Method

+Implementation code is in the `src` directory

 NHDPlusV2 Catchment Polygons were retrieved from the USGS National Hydrologic Geospatial Fabric (NHGF) Reference Hydrofabric [data release](https://www.sciencebase.gov/catalog/item/61295190d34e40dd9c06bcd7).

-Census block polygons for 2000, 2010, 2020 were retrieved from the US Census Bureau Geographies ([TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html)) program.
+Census Block polygons for 2000, 2010, 2020 were retrieved from the US Census Bureau Geographies ([TIGER/Line Shapefiles](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html)) program.

+For each year, the geospatial intersection of catchments and blocks was computed.
+Then for each intersection polygon, the following information was created:

+* an identifier of the form [] was constructed
+*

 For each census year,